CampusAI/CampusAI.github.io/_ml/generative_models/autoregressive_models.md

 {% include end-row.html %}
 {% include start-row.html %}

 {% include figure.html url="/_ml/generative_models/ar_ann.png" description="Figure 2: Growing ANN modelling of the conditional distributions.
-(Image from KTH DD2412 course" zoom="1.0"%}
+(Image from KTH DD2412 course)" zoom="1.0"%}

 {% include annotation.html %}

-The order in which you traverse the data matters!
-While temporal and sequential data have natural orders, 2D data doesn't.
+The **order** in which you traverse the data **matters!** While temporal and sequential data have natural orders, 2D data doesn't.
 A solution is to train an ensemble with different orders (ENADE) and average its predictions.

 {% include end-row.html %}
 {% include start-row.html %}